pagkly/Zed/Investopedia3/Carbon Credit Definition.md

 The Kyoto protocol was revised in 2012 in an agreement known as the Doha Amendment, which was ratified as of October 2020, with 147 member nations having "deposited their instrument of acceptance."7

-In the meantime, more than 190 nations signed on to the [Paris Agreement](https://www.investopedia.com/terms/p/paris-agreementcop21.asp) of 2015, which also sets emission standards and allows for emissions trading.8 (The U.S. [dropped out in 2017](https://www.reuters.com/article/us-un-climate-usa-paris/u-s-submits-formal-notice-of-withdrawal-from-paris-climate-pact-idUSKBN1AK2FM).)
+In the meantime, more than 190 nations signed on to the [[Paris Agreement]](https://www.investopedia.com/terms/p/paris-agreementcop21.asp) of 2015, which also sets emission standards and allows for emissions trading.8 (The U.S. [[dropped out in 2017]](https://www.reuters.com/article/us-un-climate-usa-paris/u-s-submits-formal-notice-of-withdrawal-from-paris-climate-pact-idUSKBN1AK2FM).)